 You can review (and edit, delete, etc.) your current and past requests by logging in to your Aeon account.

 The vast majority of the Library's collections are housed in the building, but some materials are stored off-site at an Annex facility.
-Contact Stacks and Operations Manager Meredith Huff (email@example.com or 785-864-2022) if you need to use materials stored at the Annex.
+Contact Stacks and Operations Manager Meredith Phares (email@example.com or 785-864-2022) if you need to use materials stored at the Annex.
 Please allow at least two working days for materials to be delivered to Spencer.

 The video tutorial below will assist you in requesting materials using Aeon.